NCAA announces problems with Miami investigation

-CORAL GABLES, Fla. - The NCAA's probe of Miami's athletic compliance practices is ramping up yet again.
+CORAL GABLES, Fla. - The NCAA's probe of Miami's athletic compliance practices is ramping up again.

 Only this time, the Hurricanes aren't exactly the subject of the inquiry.

-In a bizarre twist, it's college sports' governing body itself that is being investigated after NCAA President Mark Emmert acknowledged on Wednesday "a very severe issue of improper conduct" by former investigators working the long, complex Miami case.
+In a bizarre twist, the college sports' governing body is being investigated after NCAA President Mark Emmert acknowledged on Wednesday "a very severe issue of improper conduct" by former investigators working the long, complex Miami case.

 The NCAA said its investigation was based, at least in part, on information that it should not have had access to, the testimony of those who appeared under subpoena to be deposed in the bankruptcy case involving former Miami booster Nevin Shapiro, one of the most notorious Ponzi scheme architects in history.

 The NCAA does not have subpoena power.
 Shapiro's attorney did, and used it — and apparently entered into some sort of contractual agreement with the NCAA, one that apparently either was not or should never have been approved.

 "We cannot have the NCAA bringing forward an allegation ... that was collected by processes none of us could stand for," Emmert said.
 "We're going to move it as fast as possible, but we have to get this right."

 Speaking Thursday from Providence, R.I. in a telephone interview, Shapiro's attorney, Maria Elena Perez, told The Associated Press that she has done nothing wrong.

 "The dubious party is not me.
 What I have done is 150 percent above board," Perez said.